The Controversial History Behind Mattel’s Barbie

 If the lyrics sound a little suspicious to you now, you’re not alone.

-Barbie was manufactured in 1956 by the American toy company Mattel Inc. In the 1950s, the doll was perceived as a perfect model and a ‘teaching tool for femininity’ which represented a perfect western woman.
-The doll raised concerns for various reasons, one of them being the unrealistic body image and stereotypical character of the doll.
+The Barbie doll was perceived as a ‘teaching tool for femininity’ which represented a perfect western woman.
+The doll raised concerns for various reasons, including an unrealistic body image.

-While Barbie is shown to have awesome features, it is important to note that biologically, nobody can attain the physical attributes of Barbie.
-If Barbie was a real-life woman, she would not be able to walk because of her proportions, and would rather have to crawl in fours.
-Thus, barbie as an ideal of female beauty standards can be extremely destructive, both physically and mentally.
+It is important to note that biologically, nobody can attain the physical attributes of Barbie.
+If Barbie was a real-life woman, she would not be able to walk because of her proportions.
+Thus, promoting Barbie as an ideal of female beauty standards can be extremely destructive.

 In 1965, Slumber Party Barbie came with pink pajamas, a pink scale set at 110 lbs, and a diet book on how to lose weight, with only one instruction: DON’T EAT!